ffretv/ffretv/README.md

+You've heard it before.
+Some people write cursive, drive stick shift cars, do math and talk back aka complain.
+Yep it is true.

 Why ATSC 2.0 was NOT GOOD ENOUGH for the FCC and OUR TV STANDARDS?

 1) SOMEBODY WANTED MORE DIRECT ACCESS TO PROFITS BY A UPSTREAM CHANNEL AND THE CONTROL THAT COMES WITH.